cpetrich/counterfeit_DS18B20/README.md

 * ROM pattern \[5\]: 28-tt-tt-Cs-03-00-00-crc

-The chips follow the description of Family A above with the following exceptions \[5\]:
+The chips follow the description of Family A1 above with the following exceptions \[5\]:
 * Both alarm registers are set to 0x00 (scratchpad bytes 2 and 3).
 * The conversion resolution is set to 9 bits (i.e., both configuartion bits are 0).
 * Both trim values are 0x00, resulting in wrong temperatures (i.e., very low) and conversion times in the range of 400 to 500 ms.
-	+ Once trim values are set to something reasonable, the time for temperature conversion is within the range specified for Family A above.
+	+ Once trim values are set to something reasonable, the time for temperature conversion is within the range specified for Family A1 above.

 - Example ROM: 28-9B-9E-CB-03 **-00-00-** 1F
 - Initial Scratchpad: **50**/**05**/00/00/**1F**/**FF**/0C/**10**/74